 The Bible teaches that not only is nature the creation of God’s mind, it is, in fact, a vital instrument through which He communicates with us.

-This Book—which most people have on their bookshelf, but few understand—gives us the other side of the picture, which all of the best scientific instruments cannot!
+This book—which most people have on their bookshelf, but few understand—gives us the other side of the picture, which all of the best scientific instruments cannot!

 These days, any person bold enough to consider nature God’s “unlimited broadcasting station” is mocked as a religious crackpot.
 This is too bad.
-Because the Bible actually claims to pinpoint the causes of weather cataclysms, and to forecast long-term weather trends!
+Because the Bible actually claims to pinpoint the causes of weather cataclysms and to forecast long-term weather trends!

 Could it be that God is indeed employing nature as His “unlimited broadcasting station”?
-That He is cursing our weather patterns and increasing the destructiveness of natural circumstances in an attempt to communicate with us?
+That He is cursing our weather patterns and increasing the destructiveness of natural events in an attempt to communicate with us?
 The Bible shows that this is exactly what He is doing.
 It shows that He is currently delivering a message via nature that we all desperately need to hear and respond to!